Please Read Carefully Before Submitting Any Manuscript

 Additionally, it is anticipated that media releases will be written for some articles published in Perspectives.
 Such releases generally benefit the field of psychology, and the author as well.
 Authors who do not want a press release about their article should notify the Editor of this when their manuscript is accepted.
 Media or press office inquiries should be directed to APS’s Public Affairs Coordinator, Anna Mikulak, at firstname.lastname@example.org.

-For more information on open access options and compliance at SAGE, including self author archiving deposits (green open access), visit SAGE Publishing Policies on our Journal Author Gateway.
+For more information on open-access options and compliance at SAGE, including author self-archiving deposits (green open access) or SAGE Choice (gold open access), visit SAGE Publishing Policies on the Journal Author Gateway.